Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI've been doing theatre and I've been acting as a smuggler, which I've been doing now for 36 years.

-Speaker AAnd the local swimming institute said, oh, can you come and sing some shanties?
+Speaker AAnd the local Women's Institute said, oh, can you come and sing some shanties?

 Speaker AI was one of the originals.